India vs South Africa: Minor stress fracture in lower back rules out Jasprit Bumrah from Test series

 “Fast bowler Jasprit Bumrah has sustained a minor stress fracture in his lower back and has been ruled out of the upcoming Test series,” said the official Twitter account of BCCI, while confirming that Umesh Yadav will replace the in-form pacer.

+Bumrah, who earlier in the series became the fastest Indian pacer to pick up 50 Test wickets, has had an exceptional time in red-ball cricket since his debut in early 2018, racing to 62 wickets in just 12 matches.

-Bumrah was in fine form in West Indies, picking up back-to-back five-wicket hauls that included a hat-trick in the first innings of the second Test.
+He was in fine form in West Indies, picking up back-to-back five-wicket hauls.
+In the just-concluded two Test-series, Bumrah finished with 13 wickets at a strike rate of 9.23.
+That included figures of 5/7 in the first Test and a hat-trick in the first innings of the second Test at Sabina Park, Jamaica.
+India won the series 2-0.

 With this development, Bumrah’s wait to play a Test match in home conditions is set to continue.
 The pacer, who made his debut in January last year in South Africa in the longest format, has played all his Test matches away from home so far.